SagarDhandare/Car-Price-Prediction-Streamlit/README.md

 # Car Price Prediction Project

-• This repository conatin all the required files to deploy Machine Learning Model.
+• This repository contain all the required files to deploy Machine Learning Model.

 • A Web App created with Streamlit and deployed on Heroku platform.